achmadk/open-source-projects/packages/inversify-props/README.md

-# Inversify Props (`@achmadk/inversify-props`)
+# `@achmadk/inversify-props`

-This package is a wrapper of [Inversify (ES Module Support)](https://github.com/achmadk/inversify-esm) to simplify how inject your dependencies with property decorators in the components, made with TypeScript and compatible with Vue, React and other component libraries.
+This package is a wrapper of [`@achmadk/inversify` (ES Module Support)](https://github.com/achmadk/open-source-projects/tree/main/packages/inversify) to simplify how inject your dependencies with property decorators in the components, made with TypeScript and compatible with Vue, React and other component libraries.

-Do you use Hooks?
-You can try the experimental package [@achmadk/inversify-hooks] with ES Module support (https://github.com/achmadk/inversify-hooks-esm)
+Do you use React Hooks?
+You can try the package [@achmadk/inversify-hooks](https://github.com/achmadk/open-source-projects/tree/main/packages/inversify-hooks) with ES Module support.

 ![logo](https://i.imgur.com/syVbzU6.gif)